 Take the Pledge

 - Help make San Francisco a graffiti-free city by committing to reporting graffiti and participating in the fight against graffiti.
-Take the pledge!
+Take the Giant Sweep pledge!

 - If you would like to help keep your neighborhood graffiti-free, learn about volunteering for Graffiti Watch.

-- DPW also hosts monthly neighborhood cleanups and chances to beautify the City.
-Learn more about volunteer opportunities with DPW.
+- We also host monthly neighborhood cleanups and chances to beautify the City.
+Learn more about volunteer opportunities.

-- DPW, the District Attorney's Office and the San Francisco Police Department have joined together to offer a reward to residents who provide information leading to the arrest and conviction of graffiti vandals.
+- Public Works, the District Attorney's Office and the San Francisco Police Department have joined together to offer a reward to residents who provide information leading to the arrest and conviction of graffiti vandals.

-- DPW and the SF Arts Commission's Where Art Lives is educating children and youth about graffiti vandalism.
+- Public Works and the SF Arts Commission's Where Art Lives is educating children and youth about graffiti vandalism.

-- DPW and the SFAC are facilitating the StreetsmARTS program, connecting artists with private property owners to create beautiful murals and deter tagging in our neighborhoods.
+- Public Works and the SFAC are facilitating the StreetsmARTS program, connecting artists with private property owners to create beautiful murals and deter tagging in our neighborhoods.

 Read the latest Zero Graffiti Newsletter

-- DPW helps manage the City's Graffiti Advisory Board, which advises the Mayor and Board of Supervisors about graffiti enforcement, cleanup and prevention strategies.
+- Public Works helps manage the City's Graffiti Advisory Board, which advises the Mayor and Board of Supervisors about graffiti enforcement, cleanup and prevention strategies.